Hyper5phere/awesome-audio-equalizer/README.md

 # Awesome Audio Equalizer

-Applies audio equalizer and volume control to all sound of your default audio output device (speaker or headset).
+Applies audio equalizer and volume control to all sound directed to your default audio output device (speaker, headset etc.).
+In other words, this is a global, system-wide audio equalizer that manipulates all sound your computer makes!

 If you've used Winamp or foobar2000, you're probably already familiar with this rather technical looking view:

 ![graphical-user-interface-screenshot](assets/gui.png)

 Simply adjust frequency band gain sliders that you want to tune.
 Lower frequencies tune bass sounds and higher ones tune treble sounds.
-Then just click "Enable Equalizer" and enjoy your enhanced audio!
-A master volume slider is also included for convenience.
+Then just click "Enable Equalizer" and enjoy your enhanced audio, no matter where it's coming from!

 ## Requirements